 Suzannah Lipscomb’s article in History Today is an interesting read.
 She states that historical novels can bring us closer historical truth than academic writing.“If we can trust writers of historical fiction to situate their stories within a framework of accuracy, we can allow their novels to deliver our heart’s desire: a séance with the past, a face to face encounter with the people of history, that we perhaps find lacking in history books”.

-While a good historical fiction is a pleasure to read and can shed some light on historical events, academic historical research and writing should take precedence.
-A bit like a relationship between a cousin and the core family group.
+While a good historical fiction is a pleasure to read and can shed some light on past events, academic historical research and writing should take precedence like a relationship between a cousin and the core family group.

 I agree with Lipscomb that a historical novelist should strive to be accurate and authentic.
-It is also acceptable that an author should have a certain artistic license, after all, it is fiction we are talking about and should be treated as such.
+It is also acceptable that an author should have an individual artistic license, after all, it is fiction we are talking about and should be treated as such.
 But this artistic license must be situated within the bounds of historical accuracy and truth.

 Bad fiction writing can be a very damaging thing.
 Perhaps these books should be made to carry a public health warning.
-Bad fiction can seriously damage your intellect.
+Bad fiction can severely damage your intellect.

-But not all fiction is bad and not all academic history is good.
-A good historical novel such as David Caute’s Comrade Jacob is enjoyable and can be a very good way of attracting readers of history to more academic reading and the best historical fiction can shed new light on an already much written about the period.
-As Paul Lay speaking about the book the the Daughter of Time by Josephine Yey states “The historical novel, when it is this good, this thoroughly researched, has become a means of legitimate historical enquiry”.
+But not all fiction is bad and not all academic history is right.
+A good historical novel such as David Caute’s Comrade Jacob is enjoyable and can be an excellent way of attracting readers of history to more academic reading, and the best historical fiction can shed new light on an already much written about the period.
+As Paul Lay speaking about the book the Daughter of Time by Josephine Yey states “The historical novel, when it is this good, this thoroughly researched, has become a means of legitimate historical inquiry”.

-Lipscomb clearly believes there is a large amount of bad historical fiction and academic writing.
+Lipscomb apparently believes there is a significant amount of bad historical fiction and academic writing.

-Her article does not examine or account for the growth of bad historical fiction novels or the growth of very bad academic writing and in some cases outright historical falsification.
+Her article does not examine or account for the growth of bad historical fiction novels or the growth of appalling academic writing and in some cases outright historical falsification.

 Two interrelated trends have brought this about.
-The growing commercialisation of history is having a dangerous and negative impact on history writing.
-The amount of money that universities are getting from rich individuals or corporations is bound to lead to a certain amount of academic prostitution.
+The growing commercialisation of history is having a serious and adverse impact on history writing.
+The amount of money that universities are getting from wealthy individuals or corporations is bound to lead to a certain amount of academic prostitution.